DibsTHEgreat/MGT3850Assign2_DivyaP/README.md

 This is a simple web application built with Flask to manage events, registrations, check-ins, feedback collection, and visual analytics.
 It’s designed to simulate a basic event hosting platform with CRUD capabilities and data visualization.

+## 💼 Business Problem

+**Problem:**
+Event organizers often struggle to efficiently manage the end-to-end process of hosting events, including collecting registrations, tracking attendance, gathering feedback, and analyzing event success.
+These processes are frequently handled through separate tools (e.g., spreadsheets, email forms), leading to disorganization, duplicated work, and lack of real-time insights.

+**Why it Matters:**
+For small businesses, educational institutions, or community groups that host recurring events, a lack of centralized event management and data tracking can lead to lower attendance, poor feedback collection, and missed opportunities to improve future events.

+**Solution:**
+This Flask-based web application provides a streamlined platform to:
+- Create and manage events
+- Register attendees and track check-ins
+- Collect and view feedback
+- Visualize event performance using charts (e.g., average ratings)

+By consolidating all these tasks into one interface and supporting data visualization, the application helps organizers make informed decisions, improve attendee experiences, and reduce administrative overhead.

 ---

+## Author

+Divya Pateliya
+Student at University of Lethbridge
+MGT3850 - Assignment 2

 ## Features